-9. Building a long-term relationship with your clients
+9. Build a long-term relationship with your clients

 If a client starts to low ball you, that could be a good indication of the type of client they are.
 (It’s up to you to decide if you want to move forward.)

 If you’re not sure how to monetize your skills, think about what you can do and what skills you have.

 It could be something that you know, but you don’t realize that others don’t.

 To monetize your skills: